 Credit card debt is dischargeable in bankruptcy.
 Child support, alimony, tax debt, and student loans are usually not discharged, or eliminated, in bankruptcy.

-The filing fee and bankruptcy attorney’s fee is usually a $2500 flat fee.
+The filing fee and bankruptcy attorney’s fee is usually charged as a flat fee.

 In addition, there are counseling requirements in bankruptcy.
 Prior to filing Chapter 7 or Chapter 13 bankruptcy you must complete an informational consumer credit counseling program and show a certificate of completion.
 Prior to discharge, there is another required course.
 These are courses for which you must pay.